Investment in the Resource Recovery Sector

-The Tasmanian Government supports the expansion of organic waste processing in Tasmania, and has committed to investing to improve and increase Food Organics Garden Organics (FOGO) reprocessing capacity across the State – see Southern Organic Waste Processing Expression of Interest above.
+The Tasmanian Government supports the expansion of organic waste processing in Tasmania, and has committed to investing to improve and increase Food Organics Garden Organics (FOGO) reprocessing capacity across the State – see Southern Organic Waste Processing Expression of Interest.

 Recycling Modernisation Fund (Plastics) Grants

-The following Tasmanian businesses were selected from nine applications to the Recycling Modernisation Fund (Plastics) Grants program.
+In 2021, Timberlink, Envorinex and I M Holdings (Tas) were selected from nine Tasmanian applications to the Recycling Modernisation Fund (Plastics) Grants program.
 The Australian Government, through its Recycling Modernisation Fund

 , provided $5.5 million, which was matched by $5.5 million from the Tasmanian Government.
-Further matching funding (or better) is being provided by the project applicants, which will result in $20 million being invested into Tasmania’s plastics recycling and remanufacturing.
+Further matching funding (or better) was being provided by the project applicants, which will resulted in $20 million being invested into Tasmania’s plastics recycling and remanufacturing.